 bold is an innovative programme providing free leadership opportunities across Scotland to help those living with dementia flourish.
 The bold project brings together people living with dementia, family members and friends, professional carers, NHS staff, artists and people from all walks of life.

-The project focuses on using creative arts methods for personal development and I am delighted to act as Creative Director, project facilitator and partner @ bold.
+The project has focused on using creative arts methods for personal development and I was honoured to be Founding Creative Director, project facilitator and partner @ bold.

 To find out more about bold, please click here: bold Scotland